 Using Zia Predictions in Forecasting

-On Zoho CRM Enterprise and above, Zoho CRM Zia AI forecasting features overlays AI-based deal win predictions on top of your pipeline forecast.
-Where the stage probability is a fixed percentage you set manually, Zia’s prediction is dynamic — it factors in activity levels, email engagement, and historical patterns for similar deals.
+On Zoho CRM Enterprise and above, Zia AI forecasting overlays AI-based deal win predictions on top of your pipeline forecast.
+Where the stage probability is a fixed percentage you set manually, Zia’s prediction is dynamic, it factors in activity levels, email engagement, and historical patterns for similar deals.

 The Zia forecast view shows a predicted commit range (best case to likely) alongside the pipeline total.
 For sales managers in high-volume teams, this is a more reliable number than stage-probability alone.